PacificBiosciences/pb-assembly/README.md

 [dazzlerblog](http://dazzlerblog.wordpress.com).
 The FALCON denovo assembly pipeline consists of 3 basic stages, raw read overlapping and consensus calling, also known as **pre-assembly**, pre-assembled read overlapping or **pread overlapping**, and finally the assembly itself.

-Here is a sample [fc_run.cfg](cfgs/fc_run_200kb.cfg) that was designed to work with the 200kb test case found below

-Here is a sample [fc_run.cfg](cfgs/fc_run_human.cfg) that was used with a recent ~2.9Gb Human assembly.

-Below is a breakdown of the configuration options available to FALCON
+Below is a breakdown of the configuration options available to FALCON:

 #### Input

 ```ini
 [General]